john-mh/task_manager/README.md

 2. Recording each action performed by the user on the stack.
 3. Implementing a method that allows users to undo the last action.
 This method pops the last recorded action and reverses the corresponding action.

-## How to Use the System
+## How to Use the System 🚀

 To use this task and reminder management system, follow these steps:

 1. Run the application.
-2. Add new tasks or reminders, specifying title, description, due date and priority.
+2. Add new tasks or reminders, specifying title, description, due date, and priority.
 3. Modify existing tasks or reminders if needed.
 4. Delete tasks or reminders when they are no longer relevant.
 5. View a list of all tasks and reminders and sort them by due date or priority.
 6. Use the "Undo" function if you want to revert the last action performed.

-## Technologies Used
+## Technologies Used 💻

 The system has been developed using technologies such as: